t3l3machus/PowerShell-Obfuscation-Bible/README.md

  $x = ([math]::Round([math]::PI) -eq (4583 - 4580)) # Complex
  ```

- - Boolean type casting something you know will return a value > 0 (can also be a string, array, etc)
+ - Boolean type casting something you know will return a value Not equal to 0 (can also be a string, array, etc)
  ```
  [bool](Get-ChildItem -Path Env: | Where-Object {$_.Name -eq "username"})
  [bool]@(0x01BE)